 DIRECT YOUR CARE, DEMAND SEQUENCING

 Bryce Olson was diagnosed with aggressive stage 4 prostate cancer.
 When the standard of care didn’t work, Bryce turned to genomic sequencing which allowed his doctors to identify specific molecular drivers of his disease and identify specific treatments and clinical trials that were a better fit for his specific cancer.
+If you have cancer, you can do this too.

 “The driver of my cancer was hidden in my DNA.
 I asked my doctors to ‘Sequence Me.’
 The insights from genomic sequencing opened new doors and saved my life.
 Fight cancer differently with data.”